Skraelinger/AzureIoT_LoRaWan_StarterKit/LoRaEngine/README.md

 }
 ```

-To provising a device in Azure IoT Hub with these identifiers and capable to [decode](https://github.com/Skraelinger/AzureIoT_LoRaWan_StarterKit/blob/master/LoRaEngine/modules/LoRaWanNetworkSrvModule/LoRaWan.NetworkServer/LoraDecoders.cs) temperature payload into Json you have to create a device with:
+To provisioning a device in Azure IoT Hub with these identifiers and capable to [decode](https://github.com/Skraelinger/AzureIoT_LoRaWan_StarterKit/blob/master/LoRaEngine/modules/LoRaWanNetworkSrvModule/LoRaWan.NetworkServer/LoraDecoders.cs) temperature payload into Json you have to create a device with:

 Device Id: `47AAC86800430010` and Device Twin: